dauidus/add-post-type-instructions/readme.txt

 == Changelog ==

 = 2.1 =
-* support for content above title field
+* support for content above title field, categories and tags
-* more intuitive colors on add/edit screen
+* more intuitive colors on add/edit screen (from yellow to blue)
 * more appropriate spacing/font sizes on add/edit screen
+* every settings field now resizes
+* renamed "above title field" option to "above WYSIWYG editor"

 = 2.0 =
 * major changes to settings logic